-Beyond smoking CBD products with pre rolled cones, giving yourself enough time can help you manage your stress and protect your body from its undesirable effects.
+Beyond smoking CBD products with paper cones, giving yourself enough time can help you manage your stress and protect your body from its undesirable effects.
 With various relaxation techniques like meditation and deep breathing, you can keep your stressors at bay and live a happier life.
 Best of all, most of these techniques take little more than a few minutes to do and don’t require any equipment, so you won’t have to spend too much time or make any purchases to achieve the desired outcome.

 - Reduce stress triggers

 It’s not always possible to avoid everything that may cause you stress.
 However, there are triggers that you can steer clear of.
 For example, if you get stressed out by tight deadlines, try to organize your schedule better using time-management practices to avoid getting yourself in this situation.
 Or, if you find yourself often overwhelmed with work, seek assistance from your colleagues or bring it up to your supervisors.
 They may be able to address your concerns effectively.